barnscott/newworkspaceshortcut-barnix.io/README.md

 # Supported Gnome versions

+This version of this extension is tested on the following Gnome releases:

+- 45

 See `CHANGELOG.md` to identify which versions of this extension support which versions of Gnome.

 # How to use

 After installing the extension, simply use the shortcuts.
-There are not currently any UI elements available.

 # How to install